 More control over your pain

 The biggest benefit of a PCA pump is that it has a button to control the flow of medication.
 This way, users can manage when and how much pain medication they receive.
-This feature is very effective when pain persists even after oral medication (breakthrough pain).
+This feature is very effective when pain persists even after oral medication, which is referred to as “breakthrough pain”.
 It can also help you deal with sudden and intense spikes of pain.

 A pain pump can be used to deliver different types of pain medication.
 In the past, opioids like morphine and fentanyl were commonly prescribed for pain relief after surgery.
 Unfortunately, misuse and over-prescription of these habit-forming drugs led to the ongoing opioid crisis in the United States.

-Fortunately, times have changed.
-Nowadays, doctors prefer an opioid-sparing approach to reduce addiction rates and the risk of diversion.
-Diversion is the use of a drug in any other way than prescribed.
+The good news is that times are changing.
+Nowadays, doctors prefer an opioid-sparing approach to reduce addiction rates and the risk of diversion. (“Diversion” is the use of a drug in any other way than prescribed.)
+And laws like the “No Pain Act” are opening up alternatives to patients and healthcare providers to prevent addiction before it begins.

 With PCA pain pumps, your healthcare provider can program the device to deliver just the right amount of medicine when you need it.
 It is easier to operate and can reduce the risk of errors.